sri2k1us/de-components/README.md

 -   `patch` is used for backwards-compatible bug fixes.
 -   `minor` is used when you add functionality in a backwards-compatible manner.
--   `major` is used when you make incompatible changes.
+-   `major` is used when you make incompatible changes

-### `npm run deploy-storybook`

-This will deploy any changes or updates to our components' code and stories to GitHub pages for users to see and test the functionality of the components.

-### Publishing to npm registry

-Once your PR is accepted, Please merge your branch with `master` from you command-line and update the version.
-Now push your commits to `master`.
-This will trigger the workflow to build, run test and publish.

 (This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).)